Draed/rush/4_Monitoring/telegraf/telegraf_lab1/telegraf_lab1.md

 ## Usage

+**Note : Fail to make telegraf work without docker, cannot give access to the docker socket to telegraf user. (error "Got permission denied while trying to connect to the Docker daemon socket").**

 ### Ansible way - No vagrant :

 - As always, first configure the inventory.yml.

 - And start the playbook :
 ```
+cd ansible/full_playbook
 ansible-playbook -i inventory.yml --ask-become-pass TIG_playbook.yml
 ```